-1. Stow the head restraints by pushing the head restraint release buttons while sliding the head restraints fully down.
+1. Push the head restraint release buttons and move the head restraints fully down.
 Remove all objects from the seat and stowage tub.

 2. From the rear of the vehicle, fold seatback by pulling and holding the number 1 strap while pushing the seatback forward.
 Release strap once seatback starts rotating forward.